-Issue or refuse the authorization.
-If approved, the applicant will receive the authorization directly by email.
+Issue or refuse the authorisation.
+If approved, the applicant will receive the authorisation directly by email.
 In case of denial, an email with reasons for refusal will be sent.

 It is strongly recommended that you start to apply for an ETIAS at least 72 hours (3 days) prior to your departure.
-Although the authorization is linked to your passport, it is advisable to bring your ETIAS authorization email printout to the airport to prevent being denied boarding.
+Although the authorisation is linked to your passport, it is advisable to bring your ETIAS authorisation email printout to the airport to prevent being denied boarding.
 The validity of the ETIAS is strictly related to that of the passport used to complete the application.
-The ETIAS authorization can be revoked and annulled if the conditions for issuing it no longer apply.
+The ETIAS authorisation can be revoked and annulled if the conditions for issuing it no longer apply.
 Therefore, it is recommended to check the status of your ETIAS few days before your departure date.

 Check Your Travel ETIAS Requirements in Two Simple Clicks